mohtashim-ali/course-project-the-basis/Scenario Walkthrough.md

 In InputProcessor, the input string is converted recursively into the most basic type of expression which will allow for the ExpressionHandler class to compute the answer.
 In the Expression class, the answer is computed using the rules from ExpressionHandler.
 These rules include addition, subtraction, multiplication, division alongside order of operation rules.

-Once this is done, the compute method in is run and the answer is returned.

 Finally, the WalkthroughCustomInput class recieves the computed calcualtion, and prints it into the console.